 The Woodfin Boys of Rutherford County

-When the Civil War came to Tennessee, there was little doubt that the Woodfins of Rutherford County would be in the fight.
-When the state left the Union and called for volunteers to join the new Army of Tennessee, the four oldest Woodfin brothers signed up and even their father, at age 72, tried to enlist.
+When the War Between the States came to Tennessee, there was little doubt that the Woodfins of Rutherford County would be in the fight.
+When the state left the Union and called for volunteers to join the new Army of Tennessee, the four oldest Woodfin brothers signed up.
+Their father, even at age 72, tried to enlist.
 That was part of the Woodfin heritage.
 For more than a century, the Woodfins had answered every call to defend their homeland.

 The Tennessee Woodfins grew out of a family of three brothers, John, Edward and Thomas, who came to the Virginia Colony from Cheshire County in England in the early 1700s.
 John's first son, Nicholas, fought in the War of Independence in a militia unit from Greenbrier County in what is now West Virginia.
-He spent a year in the wilderness spying on Cherokee and Shawnee tribes near the Ohio River and family history says he was present in Yorktown in 1781 when Lord Cornwallis surrendered the British Army to George Washington.
+He spent a year in the wilderness spying on Cherokee and Shawnee tribes near the Ohio River.
+Family history puts him at Yorktown in 1781 when Lord Cornwallis surrendered the British Army to George Washington.

 Nicholas later fought in the War of 1812 in an Ohio militia regiment under Gen. William Henry Harrison, the governor of the Indiana Territory who would later be the nation's ninth President.
-Nicholas and his Virginian wife, Hanna Mary Ashbrook, moved on to North Carolina, then to Middle Tennessee where they created a large farm on Brothers Road south of Murfreesboro near Fosterville.
-When Nicholas died in 1832, his son Samuel III got a share of the land.
-Samuel III had also fought the British in the War of 1812 where he also served under a future President.
-He was among Rutherford County's first volunteers to go south with fellow Tennessean Andrew Jackson to fight the Battle of New Orleans.
-After the war, he returned to Tennessee and married 20-year-old Mariah Barnhill.
+After the war, Nicholas and his Virginian wife, Hanna Mary Ashbrook, moved to North Carolina, then to Middle Tennessee where they created a large farm on Brothers Road south of Murfreesboro near Fosterville.
+When Nicholas died in 1832, his son Samuel got a share of the land.
+Samuel, too, had fought the British in the War of 1812 and had also served under a future President.
+He was among Rutherford County's first volunteers to follow fellow Tennessean Andrew Jackson to fight the Battle of New Orleans.
+After the war, Samuel returned to Tennessee and married 20-year-old Mariah Barnhill.

 As the tension between Northern and Southern states increased, Tennessee was pulled from both directions.
-While Memphis and West Tennessee favored the Southern cause, Knoxville in the east was pro-Union and Middle Tennessee was caught between the two.
-As Abraham Lincoln was preparing to assume the office of President at the start of 1861, residents of Tennessee's central counties voted to support secession, but only by a narrow 51-49 percent margin.
+Memphis and West Tennessee favored the Southern cause while Knoxville in the east was pro-Union with Middle Tennessee divided between the two camps.
+Early in 1861, as Abraham Lincoln was preparing to be sworn in as President, residents of Tennessee's central counties voted to support secession, but only by a narrow 51-49 percent margin.

 |Hugh Lawson |

 When the call did come, Samuel actually saw four sons go off to fight.
 The first to enlist was 20-year-old Hugh Lawson White Woodfin.
 He was named after Hugh Lawson White, a lawyer and judge from Knoxville who followed Andrew Jackson into the U.S. Senate, then ran for President from the Whig Party in 1836.
 Hugh Woodfin signed up in May of 1861, about two weeks before another referendum made Tennessee's exit from the Union official.
-He joined Tennessee's 18th Infantry Regiment and went north to fight the Yankees at Bowling Green, Ky.
-After retreating from Kentucky, his regiment was part of the garrison guarding Fort Donelson on the Cumberland River.
+He joined Tennessee's 18th Infantry Regiment which marched north into Kentucky where it occupied Bowling Green.
+When the Confederates left Kentucky, his regiment became part of the garrison guarding Fort Donelson on the Cumberland River.

-Hugh was joined in the fall of the following year by three other Woodfin brothers.
+Hugh was joined in the fall of 1862 by three other Woodfin brothers.
 Samuel Chase, 24, enlisted on Oct.
-14 in Knoxville and Tom, 18, signed up Nov.
-11 in La Vergne.
-Both brothers joined Hugh's regiment, the 18th, as privates in Company F. Moses, 33, enlisted Nov.
+14 in Knoxville.
+Tom, 18, signed up Nov.
+11 in La Vergne and both brothers joined Hugh in the 18th Regiment as privates in Company F. Moses, 33, enlisted Nov.
 12 at Murfreesboro to follow Col. Anderson Searcy in the 45th Tennessee Infantry.

 |Col. Joseph B. Palmer|